theis-js/stockhome/README.md

 - Organize your food at home
 - Keep track of the Expiry and Bottling date of your food
+- Generate QR codes for your food and products to easily scan them with your smartphone to see all the details
-- Organzize your food and products into different storages (Storage locations)
+- Organize your food and products into different storages (Storage locations)
 - Rename your app and change the currency
 - Keep track of the stored amount of your food
 - Keep track of the costs for your food